What is video-call speaking test?

 You can learn about the Video-Call Speaking Test in this video:

 Useful tips for test takers:

 - At the start of the test, the Invigilator will be with you to check and set up the test: testing the connection, checking the headphones and sound levels, verifying your ID with the examiner and ensuring that you are comfortable to start the test.

 - You will need to read the part 2 questions on the screen, so bring your glasses if you use them.

 - Tell the examiner if you cannot hear what they are saying at any point, so that they can repeat themselves.

 - Ring the bell on the table at any time, if you need help from the Invigilator.

 - When the test has finished, the invigilator will come and collect you from the test room.

-The Video-Call Speaking test is available to selected countries and test venue only, please contact your local test centre for more information.
+The Video-Call Speaking Test is available to selected countries and test venues only, please contact your local test centre for more information.